ShirazuShirazu/fw_data_store/README.md

 3) Creating new data when the data file is > 1 GB.
 4) Other Corner cases.

 A demonstration of the exception handling is done in the unit_test python notebook.
+JSON format was selected for the database format as it shows faster read/write speeds in comparison to other traditional formats such as pickle and csv.